-Mapwize has built a smart layer on top of Google Maps platform, which allows businesses to add indoor mapping to their business.
+Mapwize has built a smart layer on top of the OpenStreetMap and Mapbox platforms, which allows businesses to add indoor mapping to their business.
 For commercial businesses, this can be used to greatly improve the customer experience (i.e. providing directions through the premises) as well as engaging with customers, or providing them additional information based on their specific indoor location.

-The company utlilizes most of the common indoor mapping technologies, such as iBeacons, NFC, Li-Fi, Ultrasound and more.
+The company utilizes most of the common indoor mapping technologies, such as iBeacons, NFC, Li-Fi, Ultrasound and more.